abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Spaced repetition systems can be used to program attention.md

 - feedback actions which modify a task’s subsequent priority
     - (for memory tasks, forgotten / remember modify the next due interval)

-Within a traditional flashcard-style system, you can use this observation to go far beyond memorization: see [Spaced repetition memory systems can be used to prompt application, synthesis, and creation](Spaced%20repetition%20memory%20systems%20can%20be%20used%20to%20prompt%20application,%20synthesis,%20and%20creation.md) and [Spaced repetition may be a helpful tool to develop or change habits](Spaced%20repetition%20may%20be%20a%20helpful%20tool%20to%20develop%20or%20change%20habits.md).
-[Spaced repetition prompt design is about designing tasks for your future self](https://notes.andymatuschak.org/z53zJy6y76MGuJuWW4Qvab9).
+Within a traditional flashcard-style system, you can use this observation to go far beyond memorization: see [[Spaced repetition memory systems can be used to prompt application, synthesis, and creation]] and [[Spaced repetition may be a helpful tool to develop or change habits]]. [[Spaced repetition prompt design is about designing tasks for your future self]].

 But the core *concept*—automatically arranging and presenting tasks according to some expanding schedule—can be instantiated in many interfaces and domains.
 I call this notion [Spaced everything](https://notes.andymatuschak.org/z9hscgkG2TeqgUtu3vAEW3U).